1995–96 in English football: Diary of the season

 13 August 1995: A Vinny Samways goal gives Everton a 1–0 win over Blackburn in the FA Charity Shield.
 Norwich City begin their quest for an immediate return to the Premier League by beating Luton Town 3–1 at Kenilworth Road.

 16 August 1995: Andrea Silenzi becomes first Italian to play for a Premier League side when he joins Nottingham Forest in a £1.8million move from Torino.

-19 August 1995: The FA Premier League season begins with Manchester United defeated 3–1 at Aston Villa, which sparks immediate criticism throughout the media due to the number of young players in the team as well as the fact that United have sold three key players this summer and not made any major signings, Alan Hansen is known for coining the phrase "you can't win anything with kids",having made the remark following Manchester United's 3–1 defeat to Aston Villa on the opening day of the 1995–96 FA Premier League season.
-Blackburn Rovers begin their defence of the Premier League title with a 1–0 win at home against Queens Park Rangers.
+19 August 1995: The FA Premier League season begins with Manchester United defeated 3–1 at Aston Villa, which sparks immediate criticism throughout the media due to the number of young players in the team as well as the fact that United have sold three key players this summer and not made any major signings, Alan Hansen is known for coining the phrase "you can't win anything with kids".
+Blackburn Rovers begin their defence of the Premier League title with a 1–0 win at home over Queens Park Rangers.
 Matt Le Tissier scores a hat-trick for Southampton at The Dell but they lost 4–3 to Nottingham Forest.
 Newcastle United beat Coventry City 3–0 at home, with record signing Les Ferdinand scoring on his debut.
 Bolton Wanderers lose 3–2 to Wimbledon at Selhurst Park in their first top flight game since May 1980.

 20 August 1995: Middlesbrough's Nick Barmby scores on his debut, a 1–1 draw against Arsenal at Highbury.

-23 August 995: Manchester United bounce back from their opening day defeat with a 2–1 home win over West Ham United.
+23 August 1995: Manchester United bounce back from their opening day defeat with a 2–1 home win over West Ham United.

 24 August 1995: Everton complete their club record £5 million signing of Manchester United winger Andrei Kanchelskis, more than a month after their offer for Kanchelskis was first accepted.

 26 August 1995: Middlesbrough defeat Chelsea 2–0 in their first game at the new Riverside Stadium, with Craig Hignett scoring the stadium's first goal.
 Manchester United beat Wimbledon 3–1 at Old Trafford.
 Leeds are top of the league for the first time since their 1992 title triumph after a 2–0 home win over Aston Villa.

 27 August 1995: Newcastle United go top of the Premier League with a 2–0 win at Sheffield Wednesday.

 28 August 1995: Manchester United defeat Blackburn Rovers 2–1, despite being reduced to 10 men after Roy Keane was sent off for two bookable offences.

 30 August 1995: Newcastle are the month-end leaders in the Premier League with a 1–0 home win over Middlesbrough, with second-placed Leeds being held to a 1–1 draw at Southampton.